thankrandomness/pii-exercise/README.md

-# 🛡️ PII Redaction Pipeline

-This repository implements a serverless pipeline for redacting personally identifiable information (PII) from voice metadata stored as JSON in S3.
-It uses Amazon Comprehend, Macie, and EventBridge to ensure privacy, compliance, and continuous model improvement.
+This repository implements a AWS cloud-native solution for redacting personally identifiable information (PII) from voice metadata stored as JSON in S3.
+The solution primarily uses Amazon Comprehend and Macie to ensure continuous model improvement and compliance.

 ---